hekmak/HD_GAN/README.md

 # Periodontal prediction
-Tensorflow implementation of the keypoints predictor for perio.
+Tensorflow implementation of the keypoints predictor for perio.<br/>
 Healthy gums should fit snugly around each tooth, with the distance between the gum tissue and its attachment to the tooth only one to three millimeters in depth.

 # Introduction